 We all know that illnesses are never planned.
 They are not always recognised in the early stages, whether at home or at school.
 When we do identify them, it can be a situation without warning, but which needs urgent intervention.
 The best interventions are achieved when professionals and agencies work together to look at the child’s needs across education, health and social care.
 This type of multi-agency partnership working is something Ellern Mede School excels in.
-From regular contact, to regular multi-disciplinary meetings, to applying for statutory assessment for an EHCP, our role supports the ultimate aim of reintegration of the child back into their life.
+One of our greatest strengths is our access to our hospital multidisciplinary team which includes psychiatry, mental health nursing, dietetics, social work, family therapy and psychology.
+We help children and young people reintegrate into mainstream education and their home lives through our SEN support, education as well as supporting families in their applications for an EHCP.
+We work in strategic partnership with Local Authorities, families, and other professionals.

 Professional relationships extend to working with parents, home school teachers, hospital or community teams, and other stakeholders within a wide range of local authorities and independent organisations.